CMSgov/CMCS-DSG-DSS-Certification-Staging/MITA/readme.md

 ## MITA Governance Board (MGB)

 As part of the MITA initiative, DSG established the MGB in 2016 as a forum for states, providers, and IT industry representatives to provide their community perspectives on the strategic direction and approach for evolving the MITA framework.
-The Board is being revitalized in 2023 with a new focus on updating the MITA framework to reflect current business and technical best practices for the state Medicaid enterprise.
+The Board began reconvening March 2023 with a new focus on updating the MITA framework to reflect current business and technical best practices for the state Medicaid enterprise.

 MGB has sponsored and kicked off the following workgroups:
 - **MITA NextGen Workgroup:** Update and refine the roles of Business Architecture (BA), Technical Architecture (TA), and Information Architecture (IA) in the evolution of MITA.